🚀 Introduction

 Simple example usage of the v! macro

-use rshtml::{traits::View, v};
+use rshtml::{View, v};

 use std::fmt;